Johse/powerload-utilities/README.md

 Start the tool with double click the file Discover.Vault.exe to open the dialog.
 ![image](Images/pL-DLG-IDB.Discover.Vault.png)

-* IDB Connection String: SQL Connection String to the server and database of the powerLoad IDB
+* **IDB Connection String**: SQL Connection String to the server and database of the powerLoad IDB
-* Vault DB Connection String: SQL Connection String to the server and database of the target Vault
+* **Vault DB Connection String**: SQL Connection String to the server and database of the target Vault

-* Transfer Behaviors from Vault to IDB: Start scan and import.
+* **Transfer Behaviors from Vault to IDB**: Starts scan and import.
 The specified connect strings are written back to the central configuration file IDB.Core.ini.
 A dialog box appears after the transfer is finished.

 ### Logging